Arnie Herber: Legacy

 Overall, Herber passed for 8,041 yards, 81 touchdowns, and 106 interceptions.
 He led his teams to four NFL championships.
-At the time Herber retired for the first time in 1940, he had equaled Benny Friedman for the all-time lead in touchdown passes with 66.
+At the time of Herber's first retirement in 1940, he had equaled Benny Friedman for the all-time lead in touchdown passes with 66.
 He added to his total later when he came out of retirement for a two-year stint with the New York Giants.

 Herber was the first great long thrower in the NFL and his success paved the way for truly "modern" quarterbacks Sammy Baugh and Sid Luckman.
 Herber was said to throw the ball with all five fingers on the laces, a peculiarity shared by no one else.
 It was his performance with Don Hutson, however, that made him a legend and assured his place in the Pro Football Hall of Fame in 1966.
 He was elected to the Wisconsin Athletic Hall of Fame in 1968.